ocelot-inc/ocelotgui/README.md

 <P>Ordinarily ocelotgui is a client for
 MySQL/MariaDB, and some documentation assumes that.
-However, it is possible to connect to Tarantool Tarantool 2.x (with SQL) instead.
+However, it is possible to connect to Tarantool 2.x  or 3.x (with SQL) instead.
 You get all the same features except the debugger.</P>

 <P>The ocelotgui connection to Tarantool is not produced or approved by Tarantool.</P>